lexient/esp32c3OLED-micropython-pill-reminder/README.md

 ## MicroPython Pill Timer
+Built for myself, an individual so forgetful that he often forgets to take his medication, as well as whether he took it in the first place.

-I'm a full stack web dev, and this is my first ever MicroPython project.
+I'm a full stack web dev, and this is my first ever MicroPython project - so keep your expectations fairly low.

-I'll be creating a web-based pill reminder that tracks doses using a postgres server.

-Aimed at other noobs (with some dev / python experience) that just want to get started with MicroPython.

 ### Introduction
 I've dabbled with Arduino but never MicroPython.